-Valley Spirit Arts offers books and DVDs on Daoism, Taijiquan, and meditation practices from author Stuart Alve Olson, longtime student of Master T.T.
-Liang and translator of many Daoist-related works.
+Valley Spirit Arts specializes in books and DVDs on Daoist philosophy, martial art, and Chinese health-related subjects.
+Featuring the works of author, translator, and teacher Stuart Alve Olson, longtime student of Master T.T.
+Liang.

 Contact us about volume discounts for teachers, bookstores, and organizations.

 Volume One: The Exalted One’s Yellow Court External Illumination Scripture (Attributed to Lao Zi)

 Volume Two: The Highest Clarity Yellow Court Internal Illumination Scripture (Composed by Madame Wei Huacun)